-As a result of not only the Dot Com Crash but also the effects of 9-11 on the economy, the FOMC cut interest rates 9 times in the year 2001 and 4 times after the 9-11 attacks, bringing the interest rate to its lowest level since 1962.
+As a result of the Dot Com Crash and the effects of 9-11 on the economy, the FOMC cut interest rates 9 times in the year 2001 and 4 times after the 9-11 attacks, bringing the interest rate to its lowest level since 1962.
 At its lowest, the FOMC lowered the Fed rate from 2% to 1.75%.
 To put that in perspective, the Fed interest rate was up to 5% in just April 01.
 The Fed was desperate to bolster the money supply and stimulate consumer spending.

 Quantitative Easing 1 (QE1, December 2008 to March 2010)

 In the first step in recovering from the 2008 financial crisis, the FOMC embarked on its first Quantitative Easing (QE) policy decision.
 This would forever change the Fed’s policy and the way the Fed functioned.
 Essentially, with QE, the Fed pumps almost limitless amounts of capital into the open market to robustly stimulate the economy.
 To begin this shift to QE, the FOMC purchased up to $600 billion in agency mortgage-backed securities (MBS) and agency debt.
 The purchases, however, had no impact on the Fed’s balance sheet since they were in large part offset by Treasury sales by the System Open Market Account (SOMA) desk.
 March 2009 can be considered the real beginning of this QE policy.

 In March, the FOMC announced that they would purchase an additional $750 billion in agency MBS and agency debt and $300 billion in purchases of Treasury securities.
 This time there was nothing to offset the growth of the Fed’s balance sheet this time.
 That’s why we consider this the real start of the Fed’s QE policy.

 Zero Interest Rate Policy (ZIRP) (December 2008 to December 2015)